Dr Zainab Al-Zaghir

 Biography

-Dr Al-Zaghir is a highly accomplished linguist and experienced educator, holding the position of Assistant Professor in the Faculty of Language Studies at Sohar University.
+Dr Al-Zaghir is a highly accomplished linguist and experienced educator, holding the position of Assistant Professor in the Faculty of Language Studies at Sohar University since 2018.
 She obtained her PhD in Linguistics from Otago University in 2014, which laid a strong academic foundation for her career.
 In addition, she holds an MA in Applied Linguistics from Universiti Putra Malaysia (2007) and a B.Ed. in English from Babylon University (2001).

 With a rich international background, Dr Al-Zaghir has accumulated valuable teaching experience in various countries.
 Her teaching journey has taken her from New Zealand and Iraq to her current role as an assistant professor in the Faculty of Language Studies.
 This global exposure has fostered a comprehensive outlook, enriching her teaching and research endeavors.
 Dr Al-Zaghir incorporates cross-cultural perspectives into her pedagogical methodologies, expanding her knowledge of linguistics through the exploration of diverse cultural contexts.